gottacatchenall/ms_neutral_landscapes_jl/README.md

 `julia`.
 Note these numbers refer only to lines of code and not comments.

-# Example: fitting a neutral landscape to an empirical spatial dataset
+# Example: fitting a neutral landscape to an empirical spatial dataset using generative modeling

 Here we use approximate bayesian computation to estimate the parameter of autocorrelation H for an empirical raster of temperature data.